 Family Education Rights and Privacy Act of 1974 (FERPA)

-The Family Educational Rights to Privacy Act of 1974 (Public Law 93-380), “known as FERPA or the Buckley Amendment” governs the privacy of educational records.
-Under FERPA, rights of confidentiality transfer to the student when they become eighteen (18) years of age, or upon their first day of attendance in post-secondary education classes, whichever comes first.
-Once a student assumes confidentiality rights, academic records, billing, and financial records can be seen by a student, and College personnel are allowed to discuss such matters only with the student.
-Information can be released to someone other than the student, by signing a FERPA waiver.
-The FERPA waiver provides the College with written authorization from the student, indicating the individuals they are giving permission to access their academic records.
+The Family Educational Rights to Privacy Act, known as FERPA, governs the privacy of educational records.
+Under FERPA, rights of confidentiality transfer to the student at 18 years of age, or upon attendance of their first day of attendance in post-secondary educational classes, whichever comes first.
+Once a student assumes confidentiality rights, academic records, billing and financial records, can be seen by a student, and College personnel are allowed to discuss such matters only with the student.
+Information can be released to someone other than the student, only by written permission of the student, by signing a FERPA waiver.
+TThe FERPA waiver provides the College with written authorization from the student, indicating the individuals they are giving permission to access their academic records.

 Student educational records include:

 - Academic records (maintained by the office of the Dean)

 - Financial aid records (maintained by the Director of Financial Aid)

 - Billing records (maintained by the Business Office)